Bow River: History

+The fur trader James Gaddy and the Hudson's Bay Company explorer David Thompson are traditionally considered to be the first people of European origin to see the Bow River.
+They camped along the Bow with a group of Piikani during the 1787–88 winter.

 Fur traders began to move to the Bow River region following Thompson's expedition, but the river was not used extensively in the fur trade.
 First Nations already weakened by declining buffalo numbers and disease were further devastated by the introduction of the whisky trade.
 Fort Whoop-Up was established in 1869, and whisky traders were active along the Bow River during the 1870s.
 To stop these operations, the recently formed North-West Mounted Police (later the RCMP) established Fort Calgary in 1875 at the confluence of the Elbow River and the Bow.

 In order to proceed with railway construction through present-day Alberta and an orderly settlement of the Bow region, the government sought to extinguish title of First Nations to specific lands, and negotiated to do so through treaties.
 With bison numbers declining and white settlers becoming increasingly common in the region, the Nakoda, Tsuu Tʼina, Kainai, Piikanai, and Siksika met with representatives of the Canadian government at Blackfoot Crossing on the Bow River and signed Treaty 7 on 22 September 1877, ceding lands in exchange for defined reserves.
 From the perspective of the Canadian government, these groups had surrendered all their land privileges outside their reserves.
 The reserves of the Nakoda, Tsuu Tʼina, and Siksika were established along the Bow River.